sky-guard/cuSGA/README.md

 In fact, there were a few critical problems that occurred during testing:

-* **The input size is nowhere near large enough to achieve full SM occupancy**.
-Using some maths and profiling, I was able to deduce that (for my hardware) in order to schedule at least one block per SM, I would require an input size that is orders of magnitude larger than what I have currently available to me:
+* **The current input size was nowhere near large enough to achieve full SM occupancy**.
+The **1.4x speedup** was achieved scheduling **only a single block**, while the **8.2x speedup** was achieved scheduling **only 16 blocks**.
+Therefore, if the input size were big enough to saturate all SMs, **cuSGA could theoretically achieve numbers that are much higher than this: possibly even 20x - 70x**, assuming Memory Bandwidth doesn't become the limiting factor.
+Using some maths and profiling, it was possible for me to deduce that in order to schedule at least one block per SM (according to my hardware), the input size would have to be orders of magnitude larger than the one that was used in the current testing:

   ```
   REALISTIC_CC_SIZE(~=1000) * NUMBER_OF_WARPS_PER_BLOCK(=20) * NUMBER_OF_SM(=48) ~= 1Mil Nodes
   ```

-  However, this is also a good thing, because it means that the **real speedup could be up to x20 - x70!** This is obviously very optimistic, but further testing needs to be done.

-* **The Connected Components of varying size were simulated by grouping together smaller Components, meaning that the components generated were composed roughly of the same number of nodes.
-However, this is not guaranteed to be the case with real data!** Further testing using real data should be done, since this could limit the theoretical peak performance that could be achieved due to some Warps taking much longer to complete their work compared to others.
+* **The Connected Components of varying size were simulated by grouping together smaller Components, meaning that the components generated were composed roughly of the same number of nodes**. **However, this is not guaranteed to be the case with real data!** Further testing using actual data should be done, as this could be a limiting factor for the theoretical peak performance of the algorithm: if the Connected Component Sizes were highly irregular, some Warps could end up taking a lot longer to complete their work compared to other Warps in the same Block, hogging hardware resources until the whole Block finishes its computation.

 ---